Crosskeys: Amenities

 It is now a quiet area complete with a residents' society.
 It has a large park in the lower part and listed buildings in neighbouring Pontywaun, which is normally considered as part of Crosskeys.

-Many of the secondary school pupils attend nearby Cwmcarn High School.
+Local children attend Waunfawr Primary School which celebrated its 125th anniversary in 2023.
+Many of the secondary school pupils attended nearby Cwmcarn High School, until it closed in 2018.
 It is also home to Coleg Gwent's Crosskeys Campus.

 Additionally, it has a local rugby union team, Cross Keys RFC, and consequently many different age-banded teams such as youth and mini rugby.

 Crosskeys is close to the Cwmcarn Forest Drive which has extensive mountain-biking trails.
 There is a large local park toward the lower part of the village.
 The park is home to the local cricket club, again with age-banded youth teams as well as the men's team.
 There is also a park and a multiple-sports facility.

 Sirhowy Valley Country Park is also easily accessible from Crosskeys.
 It is a base for walking or cycling with access to Flatwoods Meadows Local Nature Reserve.
 There are also mountain bike trails, a traditional working hill farm that is open to school visits, and a small farm trail.
 Nearby Craig Coch is an ancient mixed woodland.